AbeerHabib/Task12_Ultrasonic_sensor_simulation/README.md

 **2- bluetooth module**
 <p align="left"><img src="https://user-images.githubusercontent.com/85819577/128101659-35e023f2-564e-4502-a290-155cfe0b8c62.png" width="190" height="180" /></p>

-**(instead i used a led and connect it to the arduino just to show that the led will turn on when a human become around the robot).**
+**(Note: Instead of using the Bluetooth module, a LED was employed to demonstrate the activation when a human is detected).**

 **The bluetooth module contains four pins (VCC, GND, RX, TX) same as the arduino controller.
 To connect them together link the VCC pin to the 5V pin on arduino and GND pin to the GND pin, then connects the RX pin of the bluetooth module to the TX pin of the arduino, and TX pin of the bluetooth module to the RX pin of the arduino, then program the bluetooth module.**